xavierjialei/xi-portfolio/final-project-xavier.md

 ## 4. Method and Medium

 For the final project, I plan to complete it on Shorthand.
-It is my first time to use Shorthand, but I believe I'm able to learn how to build a website using Shorthand quickly.
+It is my first time using Shorthand, but I believe I'm able to learn how to build a website using Shorthand quickly.
+I will utilize charts, icons, and photos to present an engaging but also alarming story.
+In order to let readers feel empathy, I will also probably create a fictional character with disabilities who suffers from domestic violence.
+In each incident or experience of that character, I will show data to indicate the severity of the issue.
+In this way, I believe readers can better understand their situation and take some actions in real life to protect the group and prevent the tragedies.